Cities With Most Colleges: A Relocation Gameplan

 270,350 college students

 What are your favorite college towns?
-What do you like most about the idea of living in a city with lots of college campuses?
+What do you like most about living in a city with lots of college campuses?
 Get social with us and let us know below!